1244 Senior Human Resources Analyst - Office of Civil Rights

 - Conduct analysis and recommend solutions to specific individual problems or cases.

-Possession of a baccalaureate degree from an accredited college or university
+Education: Possession of a baccalaureate degree from an accredited college or university; AND,

 Experience Substitution - Completion of a 12 month human resources trainee program equivalent to the City and County of San Francisco’s 1249 Human Resources Training Program may substitute for one (1) year of required professional experience.